search icon

 Keep your head up!
 You left the rat race for a reason, and paying taxes as a solopreneur doesn’t need to be any more complicated than it was when you were working for a paycheck.
 Yes, paying taxes means paying attention, and saving all your receipts is a pain, but in just a few minutes (okay, maybe more like an hour) you can learn everything you need to know to keep the taxman off your back.

 The IRS defines individuals as “self-employed” if they conduct business as a sole proprietor or independent contractor, if they are members of a business partnership, or if they earn direct income as a freelancer.
-As a solopreneur, you need to pay your good ol’ income taxes as well as self-employment (SE) tax, which represents your contribution to Medicare and Social Security.
+As a solopreneur, you need to pay your good ol’ income taxes as well as self-employment (SE) tax, which represents your contribution to Social Security and Medicare.

 As you probably know, the IRS loves rules and regulations.
 And just as they have rules for determining who is self-employed, they have another set of rules to help determine who needs to report and pay their taxes quarterly.

 Bottom line: if you’re self-employed, you probably need to pay estimated tax four times a year.
-Some individuals may be exempt from reporting quarterly (if your business generated a net loss of income, if you haven’t been in business for a full year, or if you have earned less than $600 from your business), but if you’ve been up and running for 12 months, and if you’re earning an income from your business, then it’s time to get to work on your quarterly estimated taxes.
+Some individuals may be exempt from the requirement to report and pay quarterly taxes (if your business generated a net loss of income, if you haven’t been in business for a full year, or if you have earned less than $600 from your business), but if you’ve been up and running for 12 months, and if you’re earning an income from your business, then it’s time to get to work on your quarterly estimated taxes.
+Failing to make these payments on time can result in an estimated tax penalty.

 Estimates taxes are exactly what they sound like: using last year’s return and the worksheet found in Form 1040-ES, you pay approximately one-quarter of what you expect to owe the IRS at the end of the current year.
 If you overpay, then you’ll get a refund when you file your return in April, but if you underpay, then be prepared to fork out extra cash come spring.

-As a self-employed individual you will still need to file an annual return.
-Yes, this means another round of forms, but look at the bright side: if you’ve filed quarterly, this time you won’t owe them anything, and you might even get a little something back!
+As a self-employed individual you will still need to file an annual return and pay quarterly and annual taxes.
+Yes, this means another round of forms, but look at the bright side: if you’ve filed your quarterly payments accurately, this time you won’t owe them anything, and you might even get a little something back!

 Tax Information and Resources